GroupSpaces

-Revenue and funding
+Revenue

 GroupSpaces generates revenue via a combination of premium accounts, targeted advertising and transaction commission from payments made through the site.
 The company also generates revenue by allowing graduate recruiters to advertise their campus activities and promote their opportunities to a highly employable community of students throughout the whole academic year.
 Campaigns can be targeted to specific universities and audiences such as fraternities, hobbyists and entrepreneurial clubs.

 Since 2007, GroupSpaces has worked with over 70 graduate recruiters including Allen & Overy, Clifford Chance, Slaughter & May, Freshfields, BCG, McKinsey & Company, Accenture, Deloitte, PwC, KPMG, Citi, JP Morgan, Barclays Capital, Morgan Stanley, Bank of England, Deutsche Bank, Credit Suisse, RBS, UBS, Lloyd's of London and the NHS.
 GroupSpaces also works with many of the leading recruitment agencies in the UK including Euro RSCG Riley, SAS Design, Thirty Three, TMP Worldwide, Stafford Long, Work Communications, Mediacom and City & Law.

 The company raised a small amount of angel finance from Avonmore Developments in January 2008.
 In June 2010 it secured a $1.3 million (£860,000) investment round from Index Ventures and a leading angel investor consortium including Dave McClure, Chris Sacca, Simon Levene, Meagan Marks, Ariel Poler and Quincy Smith of CODE Advisors.
 The previous backers, Stephen Bullock and Simon and Michael Blakey, of Avonmore Developments, also participated in the round.

 The funding has been used to expand both the technical and marketing teams in both the United Kingdom and United States.
 In the first few months of operation in the United States, top schools such as Harvard, Yale, Princeton, MIT and Stanford signed on with GroupSpaces.

 In April 2013 Andy Young walked away from Groupspaces and by July 2013 it had become a "ghost operation" with no customer support and no development.
 The UK Companies Registry started compulsory winding up against the company in April 2013, and although this was withdrawn, as of 3 November 2013 the company was again overdue with required filings.

 Awards

-On April 13, 2011, GroupSpaces was named the winner of the Social Networking and Collaboration category of the Startup 100 awards.
+On 13 April 2011 GroupSpaces was named the winner of the Social Networking and Collaboration category of the Startup 100 awards.

 Closure

-On January 2, 2021, GroupSpaces announced its closure with effect from April 2, 2021.
+On 2 January 2021 GroupSpaces announced its closure with effect from 2 April 2021.